 The project team was not able to procure a service contract to install bird nesting deterrence measures prior to construction.
-Special Provisions are expected to be added to the 504/288 contract that would require the successful contractor to install the deterrents to prevent birds from nesting on the bridge for the duration of the project.
-Last quarter, the project team also prepared the Request For Qualifications for the procurement of the Marine Foundations Removal project by the CMGC method.
-A successful candidate is expected to be selected in the beginning of the third quarter of 2014.
+Special Provisions were expected to be added to the 504/288 contract that would require the successful contractor to install the deterrents to prevent birds from nesting on the bridge.
+However there remains a difference in opinion on the appropriate strategy to do so.
+This has increased the risk to the project and may result in a cost impact as well.

+Last quarter, the project team executed a contract for the procurement of the Marine Foundations Removal project by the CMGC method.
+The contractor has been integrated into the Project Development team.